 In addition, aircraft may have TCAS (Traffic Collision Avoidance System), which as the name implies will warn of conflicting traffic to avoid.

 Instruments for use in landing are the faithful ILS, (Instrument Landing System), which guides the aircraft to the runway threshold for landing.

 Be sure to brief yourself well including night take-off and landing requirements.
-You can read them here.
+You can brief from the Airplane and Flying Handbook here.